dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 {% endhighlight %}

 As you can see, now we provide a link so that unauthenticated users can log in.
 If they are logged in, two links are shown: one to log out and one to access the admin section.

+{% include tweet_quote.html quote_text="Using Symfony and OAuth together is quite easy." %}

 ## Next Steps